LIKE IT NEVER HAPPENED

 LIFE SINCE LEAVING THE NETWORK

-I appreciate the friends that we met from Christland who have already left and reached out to us.
-I also know I have friends still in the church whom I love dearly.
+I appreciate the friends that we met from Christland who had already left and reached out to us.
+I have friends still in the church whom I love dearly.
 A few of them walked through all of this with us.
-To anyone still in the church who is reading my story, I pray you take time to really consider whether Christland is the church you feel called to.

 The best thing we ever did was leave Christland.
-We took a few months off to process everything, and then we found a healthy church.
+We took a few months off from attending any church in order to process everything.
 We started exploring local churches over the summer of 2024 and, by the start of the school year, came across one that felt like a fantastic fit.
 I was completely blown away by the difference in teaching—a pastor with sound theological training and clear gift in teaching—compared to a pastor handpicked by Steve with no theological training at all.

 The best thing we ever did was leave Christland.

-The sheer magnitude of having a theologically trained pastor is inescapable, and the damage being done by not having pastors trained in sound doctrine is beyond me.
+The sheer magnitude of having a theologically trained pastor is inescapable, and the spiritual damage done by not having pastors trained in sound doctrine is beyond me.
+I had no idea until I started listening to other pastors teach.
 I find the Network’s stance on training pastors very concerning.
 The devil is in the details, and this applies to most things associated with Christland and their Network of churches.

 For example, one thing our current church says is “Kingdom-Minded.”
 Love that!
 Now compare it to what Christland says: “Like-minded.”
 This may seem trivial, but it honestly has massive implications.
 And this is just one example of so many that we have noticed since leaving and being part of a healthy church.